Music of Rocket League: Indie artists

 With the Supersonic Fury DLC and its associated update to Rocket League, the title screen music was changed to a brand new track, "Firework" by Hollywood Principle.
 The positive reception towards the track and the soundtrack change in general inspired Ault and Psyonix to make further changes to the soundtrack, and also recognized the potential for independent artists, who were not involved with Ault or Psyonix, to gain exposure through music features in the game.
 A remix contest was held on Indaba Music by Psyonix and Hollywood Principle in late 2015, challenging contestants to submit remixes of the band's track, "Seeing What's Next"; its winner, Kevin Frey, had his remix of the track featured on the title screen of the game's "Neo Tokyo" update.
 Other tracks by independent artists added through updates to the game include a remix of Hollywood Principle's "Breathing Underwater" by then-17-year-old Baltimore artist Ether, and the "Rocket League Throwback Anthem" by Warrnambool artist Adam B. Metal, who had previously composed the theme to Rocket League's predecessor, Supersonic Acrobatic Rocket-Powered Battle-Cars.
 In addition, notable video game composer Kevin Riepl, who had previously composed music for Gears of War, Crackdown 2, Aliens: Colonial Marines, and Hawken, produced the track "Scorched Earth", which became the theme for the game's Chaos Run DLC.
 All four aforementioned tracks were included on the second volume of the official Rocket League soundtrack.

 In mid-2016, Ault approached German producer TheFatRat to inquire about including his music in Rocket League.
 He agreed, and a remixed version of his 2014 track "Infinite Power!" appeared in the game as the theme for the "Rumble" update.
 The track also appeared in trailers for the "Rumble" update.
 Afterwards, Ault entertained the possibility of "pushing someone that hasn't been exposed yet".
 The opportunity came after a friend of New Jersey artist Drunk Girl messaged Ault on Reddit, recommending his music to be featured.
 After being impressed by the song that was sent to him, Drunk Girl's "Don't Stop the Party" featuring vocalist Deanna, it would be added to the game's soundtrack.
-"Infinite Power!", "Don't Stop the Party", and remixes of Hollywood Principle's "Firework" by Edmonton producer Melad and "Spell" by California producer Sando, have not featured on an official album release, though do feature in Rocket League Radio as part of the "Unreleased Tracks" playlist.
+"Infinite Power!", "Don't Stop the Party", remixes of Hollywood Principle's "Firework" by Edmonton producer Melad and "Spell" by California producer Sando, have not featured on an official album release, though do feature in Rocket League Radio as part of the "Unreleased Tracks" playlist.